oaismail/Project/README.md

-**Cosmos** has a set of open source tools like Tendermint, the Cosmos SDK and IBC designed to let people build custom, secure, scalable and interoperable blockchain applications quickly.
+**Cosmos** has a set of open source tools like Tendermint, the Cosmos SDK and IBC (Inter- Blockchain Communication protocol) designed to let people build custom, secure, scalable and interoperable blockchain applications quickly.

 Until recently, building a blockchain required building all three layers (Networking, Consensus, and Application) from the ground up.
 Ethereum simplified the development of decentralized applications by providing a Virtual-Machine blockchain on which anyone could deploy custom logic in the form of Smart Contracts.
 However, it did not simplify the development of blockchains themselves.
 Much like Bitcoin, Go-Ethereum remains a monolithic tech stack that is difficult to fork from and customize.
 This is where Tendermint, created by Jae Kwon in 2014, came in. ***Tendermint BFT** is a solution that packages the networking and consensus layers of a blockchain into a generic engine, allowing developers to focus on application development as opposed to the complex underlying protocol.
 As a result, Tendermint saves hundreds of hours of development time.
 ![](Tenderment.svg)